 Overnight: Iringa | Breakfast, Lunch, Dinner

 Iringa - Chitimba Beach, Lake Malawi (Malawi).
-We wave farewell to Tanzania on day 16, crossing into neighbouring Malawi.
+We wave farewell to Tanzania on day 16, crossing into neighboring Malawi.
 We head straight to shimmering Lake Malawi, which covers around a fifth of the country and is the main source of income for a huge swathe of the country's population.
 Fishermen paddle their traditional Bwato canoes on the lake, which has a huge number of fish species found nowhere else in the world, making it a popular spot for scuba divers.

 Arriving at our campsite by Chitimba Beach, the rest of today and tomorrow are at leisure.
 Relax by the beach, play volleyball or browse the local craft markets.